Kibale Forest National Park

 Kibale is a top birding destination and is part of the Albertine Rift Zone with mid-elevation and lowland forest bird species.
 The park hosts 375 bird species with Albertine Rift Endemics like the Green-breasted Pitta that is often found perched in the moist evergreen rain forest.

-Kibale forest is a bird watcher’s paradise and species to look out for include – Speckle-breasted Woodpecker, Double-toothed Barbet, White-Collared Oliveback, Northern masked Weaver, African Grey Parrot, Grey-backed Camaroptera, Purple-breasted Sunbird, Great Blue Turaco White-spotted Flufftail, Green throated Sunbird, Speckled tinker bird, Masked apalis.
+Kibale Forest is a bird watcher’s paradise and species to look out for include – Speckle-breasted Woodpecker, Double-toothed Barbet, White-Collared Oliveback, Northern masked Weaver, African Grey Parrot, Grey-backed Camaroptera, Purple-breasted Sunbird, Great Blue Turaco White-spotted Flufftail, Green throated Sunbird, Speckled tinker bird, Masked apalis.
+Kibale Forest birding tours are common as specialist birders and ornithologists are drawn to the forest for forest species and the park offers rewarding birding trails.

 Chimpanzee Trekking

-Chimpanzee trekking in Kibale national park is an adventure that allows one to spend up to one hour with the chimpanzees in Kibale forest.
-Visitors are allowed to visit Chimpanzee communities that have been habituated with the help of trained park rangers and expert researcher.
-The chimpanzee trek begins at Kanyanchu Visitor centre inside Kibale national park which is the main visitor’s centre and main ground for all tourist activities in the park.
+Chimpanzee trekking is an adventure that allows one to spend up to one hour with the chimpanzees in Kibale Forest.
+Visitors are allowed to visit chimpanzee communities that have been habituated with the help of trained park rangers and expert researchers.
+The chimpanzee trek begins at Kanyanchu Visitor centre which is the main visitor’s centre and main ground for all tourist activities in the park.
 There are 2 sessions available for chimpanzee trekking, the morning session that begins at 7:00am and the afternoon session that begins at 2:00pm.
-Each sessions begins with a briefing from your ranger/park guide about the park guidelines, chimpanzees and how to behave while on this fulfilling adventure.
+Each session begins with a briefing from your ranger/park guide about the park guidelines and how to behave while around the chimpanzees.
 For more on chimpanzee trekking in Uganda.

 Chimpanzee Habituation Experience

-For the expert birder Kibale Forest National Park is a perfect hot spot to add to your Uganda birding experience as the park is home to 375 species of birds of which 6 of these are endemic to the Albertine Rift Region.
-Kibale Forest offers opportunity to look out for birds like the Green Breasted Pitta, Speckle-breasted Woodpecker, Double-toothed Barbet, White-Collared Oliveback, Northern masked Weaver, African Grey Parrot, Grey-backed Camaroptera, Purple-breasted Sunbird, Green throated Sunbird, Speckled tinker bird, Masked apalis.Western Nicator, White-spotted Flufftail, Yellow-billed barbet and White-tailed ant thrush.
-Kibale has great forest birding trails and the Bigodi swamp walk that hosts the Great Blue Turaco.
+For the expert birder Kibale Forest birding trails great birding opportunities as the park is home to 375 species of birds, 6 of these are endemic to the Albertine Rift Region.
+Kibale Forest offers opportunity to look out for birds like the Green Breasted Pitta, Speckle-breasted Woodpecker, Double-toothed Barbet, White-Collared Oliveback, Northern masked Weaver, African Grey Parrot, Grey-backed Camaroptera, Purple-breasted Sunbird, Green throated Sunbird, Speckled tinker bird, Masked apalis.Western Nicator, White-spotted Flufftail, Yellow-billed barbet, White-tailed ant thrush and the Great Blue Turaco that is best seen while on a Bigodi swamp walk.

 Guided Nature Walks